DevExpress/devextreme-reactive/CONTRIBUTING.md

 Note that DevExtreme Reactive has a development schedule and we cannot accept every pull request from non-DevExpress contributors.

-However, you are welcome to fork the repository, modify the source code in your fork, and make your builds.
+However, you can fork the repository, modify the source code in your fork, and make your builds.

 To submit a pull request, follow these guidelines: